Eruhitsuji/SFGPL/docs/en/SFGPL_docs.md

 The SFGPL words have a basic set of usages.
 For example, the way in which loan words are used is defined.
 This chapter describes the types of these words and how they are used.
+The details of the words are also available in [dict.csv](../../dict.csv).

 In general, SFGPL words are not transformed by articles, number, gender or case.
 If you want to indicate number or gender, use [noun determiner](#12-determinern).